michaelnordmeyer/jekyll-theme-emojification/README.md

 ## Additional Features

 Some features cannot be applied automatically due to how Jekyll integrates gem-based or remote themes.
-They have to be copied manually to your site’s root directory and are included in the [demo repository](https://github.com/michaelnordmeyer/jekyll-theme-emojification-demo).
+They have to be copied manually to your site’s root directory and are included in the repository.

 - Category settings, and category and feed pages, e.g. `_data/categories.yml`, `colors/index.md`, and `colors/feed.xml`
-- Custom error pages from directory `errors`
+- Custom error pages from directory `errors` into the site’s root directory
 - Settings from `_config.yml`
-- Draft, build, and deploy support via `Rakefile.rb`, including creating a UUID for posts
+- Draft, build, and deploy support via `Rakefile.rb`, including creating a UUID for posts, into the site’s root directory

-Only the categories and custom error pages need to be edited, if you want to (category name, color, emoji, title, permalink, maybe extra textual content).
+Only the category settings and custom error pages need to be edited, if you want to (category name, color, emoji, title, permalink, maybe extra textual content).

 ## Minutiae